origamiofficial/docker-netflix-migrate/README.md

 [netflix-migrate](https://github.com/LBBO/netflix-migrate) is a command line utility to export and import your ratings.

+# The stable version login is broken and needs the upstream to update.
+Use the [Beta](https://github.com/origamiofficial/docker-netflix-migrate/tree/main/Beta) version instead.

 ## Supported Architectures

 We utilise the docker buildx for multi-platform awareness.
 More information is available from docker [here](https://docs.docker.com/buildx/working-with-buildx/).